1 Monetary international economics

 • Net capital outflow: The difference between the purchase of foreign assets by domestic residents and the purchase of domestic assets by foreigners.
 This equals net exports, indicating that a country’s savings can fund investments domestically or abroad.
 We will elaborate on that later on in greater detail.

-1. Foreign Direct Investment (FDI): This involves investing in foreign companies with the intention of controlling or significantly influencing their operations.
+1. Foreign Direct Investment (FDI): It involves investing in foreign companies with the intention of controlling or significantly influencing their operations.

 2. Foreign Portfolio Investment (FPI): This type of investment is in foreign financial assets, such as stocks and bonds, where the investor does not seek control over the companies.

-2. Boeing might then convert its yen to dollars through a financial exchange.
-For instance, if an American mutual fund wants to invest in a Japanese company, Boeing’s sale of planes (a net export) is mirrored by the mutual fund’s investment in Japan (a net capital outflow).
+2. Boeing might then convert its Yen to U.S. Dollars through a financial exchange.
+For example, if an American mutual fund wants to invest in a Japanese company, Boeing’s sale of planes (a net export) is mirrored by the mutual fund’s investment in Japan (a net capital outflow).

 While it’s true that the overall totals of payments and receipts must inherently balance, certain transaction types can create imbalances, leading to either deficits or surpluses.
 These imbalances may manifest in various sectors such as trade in goods (commodities), services trade, foreign investment income, unilateral transfers (including foreign aid), private investment, and the flow of gold and currency between central banks and treasuries, among other international dealings.
 It’s crucial to note, though, that the accounting framework ensures these surpluses and deficits ultimately zero out, adhering to the principles of double-entry bookkeeping.